toulousecleanup/sigfoxDevices/README.md

 ```

 **Important Note**:  You can change anything you want in the code of the SigFox device, or even build a new device type (even not SigFox !).
-But the only important thing for the toulousecleanup backend and WebSite to work is that the level measurement are sent respecting the HTTP POST (url and payload) described above.
+But the only important thing for the toulousecleanup backend and WebSite to work is that the level measurement are sent to toulousecleanup backend respecting the HTTP POST (url and payload) described above.